marcjulianschwarz/obsidian-vault-blog/Posts/gurobi.md

 ## Add Variables

-To describe the objective function and constraints of the model, variables with specified types have to be added to the model.
+To describe the objective function and constraints of the model, add variables with specified types to the model.

-The number of products being produced each month (`x`) will have to be an integer variable as the facility can't produce fractions of a product.
-The same constraint holds for the storage of products (`s`) where only finished products can be stored.
+The number of products produced each month (`x`) will have to be an integer variable as the facility can't produce fractions of a product.
+The same constraint holds for the storage of finished products (`s`).
 The storage amount will have one extra entry in comparison to the other variables as there will be an initial stock from the month before.

-The variable `y` is binary as it controls whether the machines have to be prepared (1) or not (0).
+The variable `y` is binary as it controls whether the facility has to prepare the machines (1) or not (0).

-The only difference between the Uncapacitated and Capacitated Lot-Sizing problem lies in the definition of the capacity constraining variable `M`.
+The one difference between the Uncapacitated and Capacitated Lot-Sizing problem lies in the definition of the capacity constraining variable `M`.
-For the uncapacitated case, the variable will be unbounded and will therefore always be big enough to produce any amount of products.
+For the uncapacitated case, the variable has no bound and will always be big enough to produce any amount of products.
 In the capacitated case it will consist of a list of capacities.
-In the code example below, the capacities are selected in a way to minimize the preparation costs of the machines.
+In the code example below, the model selects capacities in a way to minimize the preparation costs of the machines.

 ```python
 # Production Amount for each month